 Common Types of Mold Seen Indoors

 Unfortunately, the amount of molds in existence is unknown.
 But there are a good amount of molds that have been studied, making it a little easier to identify mold problems and the best available treatments.
-There are some molds which can be classified as common indoor molds.
+There are some molds that can be classified as common indoor molds.

 Aspergillus: This mold is commonly found in homes in America.
 Apparently, there are nearly 200 species of this type of mold and they can appear in different colors.
 The spores can form long chain-like growths of mold on the wall surface where this mold grows.
-Aspergillus mold is normally an allergenic though it can become toxic depending on the conditions.
+Aspergillus mold is normally allergenic though it can become toxic depending on the conditions.

 Penicillium: It is normally blue or green in color and grows on water damaged surfaces like carpeting, mattresses, and wallpaper.
 It causes health issues such as allergic reactions and sinus infections.
 This is a rapidly spreading mold and should be taken care of quickly.

 Stachybotrys: This is a well-known mold that otherwise goes by the name, “black mold”.
 It grows extremely well in high humidity.
 And, usually grows on materials like wood, paper, and wicker.
 It is a toxigenic mold as it can cause both allergic reactions and toxic consequences.
 Children are especially susceptible to the health dangers of black mold.
 So, if there is any presence of such mold growth in your home or business, it’s definitely critical to keep children out of the building.
 However, this is not to say that adults are less likely to become ill!
 The mold problem should be taken care of immediately.

 Ulocladium: It thrives in wet areas, like kitchens, bathrooms, basements, and around windows with high levels of moisture.
 It can lead to major allergic reactions in some people.
 Often, people confuse this type of mold for others.
 Professional help will be necessary for proper identification.